arifYP/Bash-Scripting/README.md

 **Bash Scripting** is a way to automate tasks using the Bash shell.
 Bash (Bourne Again SHell) is the most common shell used in Linux and macOS.
 Bash scripts are text files that contain a series of commands, executed in order.

+A Bash script is a text file containing a series of commands, logic, and control structures (like if-else, loops), just like a traditional programming language.

+Bash scripting is a type of programming language, more specifically a scripting language used primarily for automating tasks in Unix/Linux systems.

 ---

+## 🧠 Is Bash Scripting a Programming Language?

+Yes, **Bash is considered a scripting language**, which is a category of programming language designed for automating processes.
+Bash supports:

+- ✅ Variables
+- ✅ Conditional statements (`if`, `elif`, `else`)
+- ✅ Loops (`for`, `while`, `until`)
+- ✅ Functions
+- ✅ Arithmetic and string operations
+- ✅ File and directory handling

+Bash scripts are widely used for automating repetitive system administration tasks, backups, deployments, and much more.
 ## 💡 Why Learn Bash Scripting?

 - ✅ Automate repetitive tasks